-The National Cycling Participation Survey is unusual for Australia.
-It is a standardised survey that has been repeated every two years since 2011.
-Repeating the survey regularly is the only way to find and analyse trends.
+The National Cycling Participation Survey is a standardised survey that has been repeated every two years since 2011.
+Repeating the survey regularly is the only way to detect and analyse trends.
 The survey provides data on cycling participation across Australia and estimates of participation in the ACT, too.

 What is it about?